magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 At the break, she approached.
 “Do you still teach improv?
 It seems this is for children.”

 “Not many adults come anymore,” Catherine said gently.
 “The economy is harsh, companies demand more.
 Grown-ups don’t have time.
 But for immigrant children, drama helps them learn English.
-That’s why I teach.”
+That’s what I teach nowadays.”

 A shadow crossed Lucy’s face.